-- Keep items needed within easy reach, such as toll fees, toll cards and garage passes.
+- Keep items needed within easy reaches, such as toll fees, toll cards, and garage passes.

 - Avoid driving when you’re tired.

-- Slow down because speeding gives you less time to react and increases the severity of any accident.
+- Slow down because speeding gives you less time to react and increases the severity of an accident.

 - Expect the unexpected; be aware of what other drivers around you are doing and assume that they may do something crazy.

 - Maintain at least a 2-second cushion between you and the car in front of you; 4 seconds in bad weather.